jquery/learn.jquery.com/page/javascript-101/types.md

 alert( person.email ); // => undefined
 ```

-Objects are covered further in the [Objects](/objects) section.
+Objects are covered further in the [Objects](/objects/) section.

 ### Array

 Arrays are a type of object that are ordered by the index of each item it contains.
-The index starts at zero and extends to however many items have been added, which is a property of the array known as the "length" of the array.
+The index starts at zero and extends to however many items have been added, which is a property of the array known as the `length` of the array.
 Similar to a basic object, an array can be created with the array constructor or the shorthand syntax known as array literal.

 ```
 // Creating an array with the constructor: